 How Do You Run Trivia Games for Team Building That People Actually Want to Play?

-The best team building trivia isn't about who knows the most — it's about creating moments where teammates discover unexpected things about each other.
-Effective trivia for work mixes company knowledge, pop culture, and teammate-specific questions in a 3:2:1 ratio.
-Keep rounds short (5 questions each), run 3 rounds maximum, and always include one round where the answers are about people in the room.
-That personal round is what separates forgettable pub quiz energy from genuine team bonding.
+Great team trivia isn't about who knows the most — it's about discovering unexpected things about each other.
+Mix general, company, and teammate questions in a 3:2:1 ratio.
+Keep rounds to 5 questions, cap at 3 rounds, and always end with a personal "guess who" round.
+That last round is what turns a pub quiz into actual bonding.

 In this playbook